Code-Institute-Submissions/CI-MS3-Fledgling-Talent/README.md

 [JSHint](https://jshint.com/)

-* No customer JavaScript was used in this project, so this test was not conducted
+* No custom JavaScript was used in this project, so this test was not conducted